 Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol wealth creation, including personal creativity and attractiveness to investors opportunities in plan area?
 2. Does the policy encourage or deliver more employment opportunities in accessible locations? town centre location.
-Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain Symbol SEA 8: To diversify the local economy 1.
+Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain SEA 8: To diversify the local economy 1.
 Does the policy assist in diversifying the local economy in Malton and Norton?
 1. The policy identifies a central location in the NP area as an opportunity for regeneration This, if implemented, would delivery employment opportunities in the short and medium term (construction) and the long term (occupation).
 This facilities opportunities for diversifying the local economy.
 Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain U+ SEA 9: To protect and enhance biodiversity in the River Derwent SAC and SSSI 1.
 Does the policy protect or enhance the River Derwent SAC and SSSI?
-The land identified as NI is located south of the River Derwent SAC and SSSI and the railway line separates the building from the river.
+1. The land identified as NI is located south of the River Derwent SAC and SSSI and the railway line separates the building from the river.
 There is no access from this site to the river.
 This would indicate there is little relationship between Policy N1 and the ecological sensitivity of the River Derwent SAC and SSSI.
-The HRA screening however concludes: There is a credible risk that pollution from construction from Policy CF1 could undermine the conservation objectives of the River Derwent SAC and that a likely significant effect cannot be ruled out (alone).
-Consequently, and an appropriate assessment is required.
-At the more detailed assessment stage (the appropriate assessment) the HRA = At the more detailed assessment stage (the appropriate assessment) the HRA assessment found that " Providing development is limited to construction and use of a
+The HRA screening 23 however concludes: "There is a credible risk that disturbance and pollution from construction from Policy N1 could undermine the conservation objectives of the River Derwent SAC and that a likely significant effect cannot be ruled out (alone).
+Consequently, and an appropriate assessment is required."
+At the more detailed assessment stage (the appropriate assessment) the HRA assessment 24 found that "The Council will be able to ascertain beyond reasonable doubt that =

-&lt;sup>24 See screening section of Habitats Regulations Assessment of the Malton and Norton Neighbourhood Development Plan
+23 See screening section of Habitats Regulations Assessment of the Malton and Norton 2nd Pre-submission Neighbourhood Plan December 2022, Fleming Ecology Limited

-See HRA assessment in the Habitats Regulations Assessment of the Malton and Norton
+24 See HRA assessment in the Habitats Regulations Assessment of the Malton and Norton 2nd Pre Submission Neighbourhood Plan December 2022, Fleming Ecology Limited